Golovnin Incident: Captivity

 After in depth interrogations for weeks, the governor of Hokkaido contacted the central government in Edo to ask whether the Russians could be released.
 In response, the Japanese government sent a scholar called Teske (a Dutch-speaker) to try to learn Russian, to question the Russians, and finally to make their portraits.
-The government also sent the renowned explorer Mamiya Rinzō, who had been wounded in the skirmish with Chwostoff on Etrop, to discover more about Russia's presence in the north-west of the Pacific.
+The government also sent the renowned explorer Mamiya Rinzō, who had been wounded in the skirmish with Khvostov on Etrop, to discover more about Russia's presence in the north-west of the Pacific.

 Escape attempt

 Golovnin and his crew began plotting to escape (despite a great improvement of their treatment by the Japanese).
 However, one of the officers of German origin, Moor, had resolved to stay and pursue a life in Japan and had made significant progress in learning the Japanese language.
 In March 1812, the Governor received a letter stating new orders from Edo to burn any Russian ships and to imprison their crews.
 Golovnin and the crew, without Moor, decided to make their escape into the mountains.
 The crew went through the mountains to the shore to find a boat to commandeer but were arrested after eight days by soldiers and brought back into imprisonment.
-The new governor Oga-Sawara-Isseno-Kami, presented another letter from Chwostoff stating that his attack had been motivated by Japan's refusal to open trade with Russia.
+The new governor Oga-Sawara-Isseno-Kami, presented another letter from Khvostov stating that his attack had been motivated by Japan's refusal to open trade with Russia.
 They were forgiven for their escape attempt and moved back to more comfortable lodging.